Simone Reynolds

 In the summer of 2020, Simone initiated at-home youth art kits that included snacks, art supplies, and prompts channeling Black radical thought and artistry.
 Since then, with communal support, they have distributed more than 300 art kits by delivery and through various art pop-ups with "Mobilize!
 Creative Blocks, Collective Dreams."
 She has also taught numerous workshops focusing on storytelling through visual art, movement, writing, and sound.
 Simone has extended compassion to Chicago’s community art scene by exploring ways to build and practice care that sustains folks beyond events and workshops.
 She wants people to leave spaces nourished, literally and figuratively, in their minds, bodies, and spirits.

 Simone studied Theatre Arts and Women, Gender, and Sexuality Studies at Eastern Illinois University.
 While there she engaged with art and political theory, on and off stage.
 They have also trained and studied with Rebirth Poetry Ensemble, the Black Arts Institute (Billie Holiday Theatre) and Artist as Citizen (The Juilliard School), and the New Art School Modality.
 Simone’s performance credits include Rewriting the Declaration, for colored girls who have considered suicide/ when the rainbow is enuf, In the Next Room, 9 to 5: The Musical, Silver Room Block Party, Lollapalooza 2020, and the Black Cube Museum.
-She is soon to be published in Beet Street Zine’s Fall release.
+She is a featured writer and artist in Beet Street Zine’s Fall 2024 publication entitled, Food Memories.

 Profile caption: Photo by Ally Almore